-After months of researching, writing and editing, the handbook is nearing completion and is on track to be published in spring 2013 in two volumes.
+After months of researching, writing and editing, the handbook was published by Brookings Institution Press in 2013 in two volumes.
+To order a print copy of Military Engagement from Brookings Institution Press, please click here.
 Volume one, written by Admiral Blair, is a practical guide for officers supporting democratic developments.
 Volume two contains the case studies and regional chapters.
 The fourteen case studies examine the experiences of particular countries that experienced a democratic transition and highlight the role the armed forces played in the process.
 The principal investigators in this project have institutional connections to NATO, the Community of Democracies and other governmental and intergovernmental bodies that will promote wide and effective dissemination of this project.
-The following is a list of case studies that will be included in the handbook, arranged by region:
+More...

 Africa – Nigeria, Senegal, South Africa